Sheila Grant: Storylines

 After Bobby had spent his first months of Brookside Close fighting to save his job and 200 others at Fairbanks Engineering, Sheila is the one made redundant in 1983.
 In an attempt to occupy herself she joined Annabelle Collins' (Doreen Sloane) Ratepayers Association and forged an unlikely friendship with her.
-The two however disagree when Sheila nominated Roger Huntingdon (Rob Spendlove) as chairman instead of Annabelle and when they clash over what type of group it should be with Annabelle wanting it to be an apolitical group bringing issues such as hedges and refuse collection to the attention of the council while Sheila wanted to use it to campaign about the poor standard of schooling in the area and the lack of jobs for their children.
+The two however disagree when Sheila nominated Roger Huntington (Rob Spendlove) as chairman instead of Annabelle and when they clash over what type of group it should be with Annabelle wanting it to be an apolitical group bringing issues such as hedges and refuse collection to the attention of the council while Sheila wanted to use it to campaign about the poor standard of schooling in the area and the lack of jobs for their children.
 Later, in an attempt to make a living, Sheila establishes a non-registered employment agency.
 This has the unfortunate result of having friend Matty Nolan (Tony Scoggo) prosecuted for benefit fraud.

 In 1984, Sheila became pregnant with her and Bobby's fourth child, despite both of them being well over 40.
 Their daughter Claire (Amy Lynch) was born on 8 January 1985 - the very first baby to be born in the series, more than two years after its inception.
 However, the downside to this was that parenthood so late in life put pressure of the Grant's marriage.
 The Grant family started to break-up from 1986, first with Karen leaving to go to university in London.
 In 1987, Damon was stabbed and died on Lendal Bridge in York.
-Bobby and Sheila persuaded Barry not to go after revenge (something he didn't do until Damon's murderers were released in 2003), but the strain this put on her caused a rift in her marriage.
+Bobby and Sheila persuaded Barry not to go after revenge, but the strain this put on her caused a rift in her marriage.
 To try and recuperate, Sheila and Bobby leave for a stay with Sheila's sister Margaret Jefferson (Barbara Marten) and her husband Tony (Richard Walker), but to no avail, and the marriage continues to collapse.
 After months of tension between him and Sheila, Bobby left her and the soap in 1988.
 Despite Barry and Sheila's best efforts, without Bobby's wage they fall behind with the mortgage repayments and their home is repossessed, later being bought by Frank Rogers (Peter Christian).
-Sheila is devastated by this, as the home represents everything she and Bobby had worked for, and later confided to a priest "I know we are not supposed to value material things, but it's different – it's a home".
+Sheila is devastated by this, as the home represents everything she and Bobby had worked for.
 Barry lived in a Volkswagen camper van while Sheila moved into friend Billy Corkhill's (John McArdle) house with Claire.